 Tips on secure remote working

-Issue 3 2020 IT infrastructure, Cyber Security
+Issue 3 2020 Infrastructure, Information Security

 The coronavirus has triggered the world’s biggest work-from-home experiment.
 Millions of people have been asked to self-isolate to stop the virus from spreading.
 Entire regions in China and Italy were put under full or partial lockdown.
 With the virus spreading, major companies in the US and Europe, including Facebook and Amazon, are also asking employees to stay at home.